Part of the Communicable Disease Control Manual

 Advise good hand hygiene, cough/sneeze etiquette, avoiding sharing food/drink/utensils, and social distancing.
 Advise all contacts of the incubation period and typical symptoms of mumps.
 Encourage them to seek early medical attention and avoid contact with others if symptoms develop.

-Make sure that all those born after 1969 and who are susceptible are offered MMR vaccine, with priority given to those borne after 1981.
+Make sure that all those born after 1969 and who are susceptible are offered MMR vaccine, with priority given to those born after 1981.

 Identification of source